smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

   "birthTime": ...
 }
 ```
+The EHR FHIR resource server validates the access token and ensures that it has
+not expired and that its scope covers the requested FHIR resource.
+The
+resource server also validates that the URL given for the `aud` parameter is its
+own FHIR endpoint.
+The method used by the EHR to validate the access token is
+beyond the scope of this specification but generally involves an interaction or
+coordination between the EHR’s resource server and the authorization server.

+On occasion, an app may receive a FHIR resource that contains a “reference” to
+a resource hosted on a different resource server.
+The app SHOULD NOT blindly
+follow such references and send along its access_token, as the token may be
+subject to potential theft.
+The app SHOULD either ignore the reference, or
+initiate a new request for access to that resource.
 <br><br>

 #### 5. (Later...)
 App uses a refresh token to obtain a new access token

 You can use the `expires_in` field from the authorization response (see <a